gochangin-ai/ML-TermProject/README.md

 Users were selected at random for inclusion.
 All selected users had rated at least 20 movies.

-# ※you have to download rating.csv and put in 'input' folder ! ※
+※you have to download rating.csv and put in 'input' folder to use this recommendation system ! ※

 # Code With User Manual